isomerpages/moe-konghwasch/_information-hub/P1 Orientation Package & Administrative Matters (2024).md

 ##### 2. Other Information and Forms

 Student Details Form:<br>
-More information will me available soon.
+More information will be available soon.

 The portal can be accessed via the URL: <br>
-More information will me available soon.
+More information will be available soon.

 GIRO Application:<br>
-More information will me available soon.
+More information will be available soon.

 Edusave Application:<br>
-More information will me available soon.
+More information will be available soon.

 **Application for MOE Financial Assistance**<br>
 [Online Application for MOE Financial Assistance](https://go.gov.sg/moe-efas)